SQUIRREL FORUM

 NOT a good squirrel home A great squirrel home!

 Another great cage is a large California Cage for birds.
 It will say Cal-Cage on the tray.
 This cage is well made and the powder coating is free of toxins.
-They are hard to find but can be had with diligence since Cal-Cage is no longer in business.
+They are hard to find but can be had on the used market with diligence since Cal-Cage is no longer in business.

-Critter Nation Cage by Midwest Homes for Pets – single level is good for rehab/ juveniles and double for captive adults.
+Not everyone can afford a new cage.
+If you are going to buy new we recommend the Borneo model.
+Used Critter Nation, Ferret Nation Cages or California Cages (out of business) can be had on Craigslist or Facebook marketplace – single level is good for rehab/juveniles and double for captive adults.
 You can also customize by putting 2 doubles together to make a quad.
 (Quad credit to the Rat Forum)

 Bass Equipment makes stainless bottom replacement pans for Critter Nation cages (same size as Ferret Nation).
 We do not recommend keeping the supplied shelves/ramps in the cage or the plastic pans.
 You can order stainless pans listed on the Bass page that are safe for squirrels.